hemae/rickandmorty/README.md

 Client of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) [TypeScript](https://github.com/microsoft/TypeScript) template.

 Server is written with [Node.js](https://github.com/nodejs), using [express](https://github.com/expressjs/express) library.
-Simple server is needed for browsing built client.
+The simple server is needed for browsing built client.

 ## What is it?